1986

 recognize it as debauchery."[31]

-depechemodebiographie.de like this: "It was like this: I came to the rehearsal -
+in this way: "It was like this: I came to the rehearsal - let's have a drink first.

-let's have a drink first.
-We settled down in the tourbus - let's have a drink.
+We settled down in the tour bus - let's have a drink.
+We arrived at the venue -

-We arrived at the venue - let's have a drink.
+let's have a drink.
 Soundcheck ...
-After show party ...
+After show party ... before you realise it

-before you realise it you are caught in a vicious circle.
-It seems to be normal
+you are caught in a vicious circle.
+It seems to be normal to you but it'll end

-lead a debauched way of life.
-I drank lot of beer already on stage, then we had
+And another one said, "It is easy to lead a debauched way of life.
+I drank a lot

-the next evening.
-A life like this is extremely short: you'll end up in prison,
+of drugs - to do it all over again the next evening.
+A life like this is extremely

-you'll die or you'll stop doing that sh**!"
+short: you'll end up in prison, you'll die or you'll stop doing that sh**!"

-Between August 4 and August 16 the band
+From 4 to 16 August the band

-David: "It's nice to come at this time of year when, obviously,
+Dave: "It's nice to come at this time of year when, obviously,

 the weather helps, but it's chaos!
 The actual country's in total chaos!"